Marketcircle/jiraSOAP/docs/Examples.markdown

     jira.update_issue issue.key, summary
     puts "Updated issue #{issue.key}'s field #{summary.name}\n"

+One caveat is that some fields cannot be updated without also progressing the issue to a new status.

+    action = jira.available_actions('TST-14').find do |action|
+      action.name == 'Send To Test'
+    end

+    jira.progress_workflow_action 'TST-14', action.id

 ## User Information

 CRUD operations for user information are also available.